 Compared to the first evaluation of MAI fulfilment (Svendsen et al. 2015), in 2016 EMEP revised the modelled nitrogen air deposition to the Baltic Sea for 1995-2012.
 This resulted in an increase of the annual deposition to the Baltic Sea of 16 to 23%.
 The increase of annual nitrogen deposition to the individual sub-basins was between 9 and 27 %.
-In the following years, the EMEP deposition model was updated after the second MAI assessment (HELCOM, 2018).
-The update mainly concerned changing of the deposition grid resolution from 50km50km to 0.1°0.1° (approx. 11km6km grid for Baltic Sea latitudes).
-The higher resolution was applied for computation of the annual nitrogen deposition 2000-2017, and for the present MAI assessment 1995- 2021.
-Also, the whole time series of nitrogen emission data is updated annually, and, for years since 2000, data from FMI on ship emissions have replaced former ships emission data in the deposition calculation.
-For this year's assessment, emission data was reported for 1990-2021, and nitrogen deposition was accordingly calculated by EMEP MSC-W for 1990-2021 (Gauss et al., 2023).
-The update of the model, use of revised reported emission data, and use of weather data in the normalization procedure (section "Airborne Inputs" under chapter "Data and updating") resulted in markedly changed deposition data compared the first two MAI assessments.
-Deposition on the Baltic Sea in the reference period (1997-2003) was 292 000 tons nitrogen in the latest EMEP estimate, compared to 227 000 tons nitrogen previously estimated, or 29% higher than calculated for the BSAP 2013.
-The nitrogen deposition in the reference period showed the highest increase in the Gulf of Finland (34%) and Kattegat (38%) and the lowest in the Gulf of Riga (17%).
+The EMEP deposition model was updated further after the second MAI assessment (HELCOM, 2018).
+The update mainly concerned changing of the deposition grid resolution from 50km50km to 0.1°0.1° (approx. 11km6km grid cells in the Baltic Sea).
+The higher resolution was applied for computation of the annual nitrogen deposition 2000-2017, and for the present MAI assessment 1995- 2022 (Gauss et al., 2024).
+Also, the whole time series of nitrogen emission data is updated annually, and this yearly emission data for 1990-1994 was also available.
+For years since 2000 the data from FMI on ship emissions have replaced former ship emission data in the deposition calculation.
+The update of the model, revised reported emission data and use of weather data in the normalization procedure (section "Airborne Inputs" under chapter "Data and updating") resulted in markedly changed deposition data compared to the previous reporting.
+Deposition on the Baltic Sea in the reference period (1997-2003) was 294 000 tons nitrogen in the latest EMEP estimate, compared to 227 000 tons nitrogen previously estimated, or 29.5% higher than calculated for the BSAP in 2013.
+The nitrogen deposition in the reference period showed the highest change in the Gulf of Finland (40%) and Kattegat (39%) and the lowest in the Gulf of Riga (19%).

 Results figure 1.
-Reductions of total annual inputs of nitrogen (left) and phosphorus (right) achieved in 2021 since the reference period 1997-2003 (in %).
-The annual inputs in 2021 and in the reference period were calculated using normalized annual data.
-The arrows indicate decreasing (\downarrow) inputs, while the colours indicate if the change was statistically significant.
+Significant reductions of total annual inputs of nitrogen (left) and phosphorus (right) achieved in 2022 (in %) since the reference period 1997-2003 (blue arrow) and recent changes (red arrow), where recent changes are significant changes since last breakpoint of the timeseries.
+The annual inputs in 2022 and in the reference period (1997-2003) were calculated using normalized annual data.
+The arrows indicate decreasing (\downarrow) inputs, and only significant changes are shown (n.r. = not relevant because there are no breakpoints in the trend line).
+Years with breakpoint are in results tables 6a and 6b, respectively.

-Changes in total inputs of nitrogen and phosphorus since the reference period are calculated based on the average normalized inputs in the reference period and the estimated inputs in 2021, resulting from the analysis of long-term trends (1995-2021) (Larsen & Svendsen, 2021).
-Based on the updated modelled annual nitrogen deposition in 2021 there was a significant reduction since the reference period for all sub-basins.
-The overall reduction to the Baltic Sea in nitrogen deposition was 33%.
-For the sub-basins, the reduction was between 29 and 37%, and was highest for Kattegat and lowest for Gulf of Finland and Gulf of Riga.
+Changes in total inputs of nitrogen and phosphorus since the reference period are calculated based on the average normalized inputs in the reference period and the estimated inputs in 2022, resulting from the analysis of long-term trends (1995-2022) (Larsen & Svendsen, 2021).
+Based on the updated modelled annual nitrogen deposition in 2022 there was a significant reduction since the reference period for all sub-basins.
+The overall reduction to the Baltic Sea in nitrogen deposition was 36%.
+For the sub-basins, the reduction was between 33 and 39%, and was highest for Kattegat and lowest for Gulf of Finland and Gulf of Riga.